- Dual Degrees and Certificates

 - One of: Corporate Taxation, Income Taxation, Survey of Business Enterprise Taxation, or Taxation of Conduit Entities

-- Two or more of: Any section of a Deals Lab, Drafting, Legal Negotiation, or Advanced Legal Negotiation
+- Two or more of: Any section of a Deals Lab, Drafting (Commercial or Transactional), Legal Negotiation, Advanced Legal Negotiation, or a course in transactional drafting or negotiation as approved by Certificate Advisor